 Richard E. Petty and John T. Cacioppo made a theory based on the concept of persuasion in 1980 known as Elaboration Likelihood Model of Persuasion.
 This model is based on the idea that persuasion level of a message can affect the desired effect of the message.
 A persuasive message will most likely change the attitude of the message recipient.
 Attitude change occurs even when the intention of message sending is not to change the attitude of the recipient.

 The theory is one of the two major models of persuasion along with Heuristic-Systematic Model.
 It came as an opposition to social judgment-involvement theory.

-The theory is applied in advertisement, marketing, media and psychology.
+The theory is applied in the advertisement, marketing, media, and psychology.

 Concept of Elaboration Likelihood Model of Persuasion

 There are different kinds of people in the world.
 Many people accept whatever they are told or see.
 Trusting nature and gullible characteristics are also common in people.
 According to the creators of this model, these people who are gullible, trusting and believing, fall into one category.

 In contrast to the type of people mentioned above, there is the second category of people who are skeptic, argumentative, opinionated and stubborn on their own beliefs.
 These types of people do not accept anything at face value but try to establish their thinking on others.
 They want others to notice what they have to say and believe in it.
 These people form their mindset through the facts they know to exist or think are true.
 Their perception of things and issues are firm and cannot be changed easily.